pfff/pfff/README.txt

 	> ./pfff --help

 EXPERIMENTAL FEATURES:
-	Note that the hashing-over-FTP feature is purely experimental: it is not guaranteed to work properly nor even produce correct hash (I've observed some strange cases).
+	Note that the hashing-over-HTTP and hashing-over-FTP features are purely experimental: those have not been tested extensively with all possible variations of HTTP and FTP servers.
+    In particular, not all HTTP servers support range requests, with those, pfff will return an error.

 COPYRIGHT AND LICENSE:
 	The software copyrights belong to Konstantin Tretyakov, Pjotr Prins & Swen Laur.